 KPIs and metrics are the life force of customer success — every plan you create and action you take should be based on your customer’s actions and behaviors.
 You can establish a single source of truth for your customer success initiatives by measuring and tracking these KPIs.

-Balance your quantitative measures with qualitative measures to get a sense of how well you’re engaging your customers.
+Balance your quantitative and qualitative measures to understand how well you engage your customers.
 Send open-ended surveys and talk to customers one-on-one to find out what they love about your product and what’s causing frustration.
 Checking in and collecting qualitative feedback can let you know whether your efforts are working, whether you need to make adjustments, and, if so, in what area.

-How to Build an End-to-End Customer Success Roadmap
+How to Build a SaaS Customer Success Roadmap in 8 Steps

 In order to build a stellar customer success team, you need to create an internal road map to ensure everyone in your organization is on the same page and you don’t miss any steps in the customer journey.
 Here’s a chronological walk-through of each step in the customer journey so you can plan your strategy.